tbahiasantos/java-studies/README.md

 ## Description

-These codes were developed during the course Programming Languages II which was meant to teach Java from scratch to students and they reflect some of my 'way' of programming.
+These codes were developed during the course Programming Languages II which was meant to teach Java from scratch to students and they reflect some of my 'way' of coding.

 ## Author